marcelohcortez/python_kth_largest/README.md

 *Find the 'kth' largest element in an array.*

 ## HOW TO USE
-Here are two ways of solving the problem, you can use the *simplest approach* or use a *quick select with recursion*.
+Here are two ways of solving the problem, you can use the *simplest approach* or use a *quickselect with recursion*.
 The *quick select* is considerably more code, but it has a better average time complexity than the *simplest approach*.

 ## LICENSE